By: Kurt D. LaRose

-Note: While the DSM5 footnotes sex addiction, suggesting the next revision will include this as a disorder, alternative possibilities are explained in the very last slide of the power point (ie: more sex positive/sex affirming options as well as alternative disorder variables).
-K. LaRose (2018)
+While the DSM5 footnotes sex addiction, suggesting the next revision will include this as a disorder, alternative possibilities are explained in the following updated text and in the very last slide of the power point (for example, more sex positive/sex affirming options, organizations who focus on sexuality and sexual health along with other considerations alternative disorders where hypersexuality can be a symptom—and not “sex addiction.

 The term sexual addiction is not without controversy.
 Some argue that the label of sexual addiction is nothing more than a way to standardize what is acceptable sexual behavior, by a majority society driven to establish heterosexual monogamy as the norm (Falla, 2001).
 But more likely, there exists the possibility that because the topic of sexual addiction conjures up perceptions of child molesters and exhibitionists, people would prefer to collude to place these "perverts" into a category that calls for punitive actions for their bizarre sexual behaviors.
 And maybe it is the idea that the sexually mesmerized person engages in patterns that are simply disgusting and dirty (Carnes, 1991); thus, out of sight, out of mind becomes the protocol.
 With the advent of the internet sex is readily available, and internet anonymity provides an open door for many to indulge (Gordon & Cooper, 2003).
 And as if there was not enough of a debate about sex addiction, newer terms to hit the psychological scene are words like internet sexuality (Golden & Cooper, 2003) and internet sex addiction (Griffiths, 2001).